Sahiwal: A City and District, its History and Facts

 The project has played a crucial role in addressing Pakistan’s severe energy shortage.
 It supplies a significant amount of electricity to the national grid, providing power to millions of homes and industries.
 Despite its many benefits, there have been environmental concerns related to coal usage, including carbon emissions and water consumption from the nearby Lower Bari Doab Canal.
 However, the project management has taken measures to minimize these impacts.

-Harappa, A Historic Town
+Harappa, A Historic Town of Sahiwal

 Harappa, sahiwal